-Dr. Catherine Goetze is Senior Lecturer in International Relations.
+Dr Catherine Goetze is Head of Discipline, Politics & International Relations, Honors coordinator and a Senior Lecturer in International Relations in the School of Social Sciences.
 In her research she is interested in the sociology of global politics, notably in the social origins of global ideas.
 Her book ‘The Distinction of Peace’ is forthcoming with the University of Michigan Press in 2017.

 She has worked as international relations scholar in five different countries and in three different languages.
 She has been recipient of several research grants (British Academy, Political Science Association, German Research Council) and scholarships (Maison des Sciences de l’Homme, German Academic Exchange Services, French Foreign Ministry).
 She erratically and irregularly writes on her blog catherinegoetze.org/blog.

 Before joining the University of Tasmania, Catherine Goetze was Senior Lecturer in Global Studies at the University of Sussex.
 There she built up the foundational year course ‘Introduction to Global Studies’ and used particularly innovative blended learning methods.
 Before coming to the University of Sussex, she had worked for the University of Nottingham as lecturer and associate professor from 2005-2014.
 From 2007-2014, she was seconded as Head of the School of International Studies to the China campus of the University of Nottingham in Ningbo.
 There she oversaw and managed the expansion of the school with a rise of student numbers from 80 to more than 400, an increase in staff from 5 to more than 12 and the creation of new interdisciplinary undergraduate and postgraduate programs.
 Catherine is Senior Fellow of the British Higher Education Academy.